 # Governance architecture

-> How Dfns combines authentication, permissions, policies, and MPC signing into a layered governance model for secure wallet operations.
+> How DFNS combines authentication, permissions, policies, and MPC signing into a layered governance model for secure wallet operations.

-This page explains how Dfns' governance layers work together to secure your digital assets.
+This page explains how DFNS' governance layers work together to secure your digital assets.

 ## Overview

-Every Dfns API request passes through multiple security layers before a blockchain transaction is signed:
+Every DFNS API request passes through multiple security layers before a blockchain transaction is signed:

 ```mermaid theme={null}